TeachonMars/WebActivity/README.md

 When opening the simulator, the first screen is an example of a content loaded in the simulator.
 This content is a smal tutorial that explains how to send and get data to and from the Mission Center.

+There is another example containing a 360 video that can be found in the _examples/360-video_ directory.
+Just load _../examples/360-video/_ in the _Content URL_ input and hit _Load_.